posva/vim-vue/readme.md

 If your language is not getting highlighted open an issue or a PR with the fix.
 You only need to add a line to the `syntax/vue.vim` file.

+Don't forget to write [Vader](https://github.com/junegunn/vader.vim) tests for the code you write.
+You can run the tests by executing `make test` in the terminal.

 ## FAQ

 ### Where is Jade?